SjdTl/QuantumEngineering/README.md

 - PyQt5==5.15.11
 - qiskit==1.3.1
 - qiskit-aer==0.15.1
-The game will probably run on different versions, but these are the tested ones.
+The game will probably run with packages in different versions, but these are the tested ones.
 The game is both tested on macOS and Windows.
+When running on the real quantum chip, an API key should also be inserted in the repository.

 # Run
 For the standard experience, run the code [start_screen.py](https://github.com/SjdTl/QuantumEngineering/blob/main/start_screen.py).